almostengr/almostengrwebsite/website/docs/resources/git-cheatsheet.md

 ```bash
 git push origin BRANCH
 ```
-Pushes files from the origin branch to the git server that hosts the repository.  ```BRANCH``` should be replaced with the name of the branch, although it does not have to be specified. if ```BRANCH``` is not entered, then the current branch will be pushed.
+Pushes files from the origin branch to the git server that hosts the repository.  ```BRANCH```bashould be replaced with the name of the branch, although it does not have to be specified. if ```BRANCH``` is not entered, then the current branch will be pushed.